As I (Evander) write this on July 16, 2020, it is 79 years since Joe DiMaggio’s hitting streak reached its 56th and final game.

 Meanwhile, an 18-year-old slugger in Class C Ball, Joplin, Missouri, presumably still learning to ply his trade at shortstop, had 199 hits for a .383 batting average, 26 homers, and a .638 slugging percentage.

 *My bad.
-The great DiMaggio had a 23-game hitting streak in 1940!…Now that I’ve extended this essay, I’ll do so a little more.
+The great DiMaggio had a 23-game hitting streak in 1940!
+(Thus we have an anniversary of 80 years as this blog was posted, along with the 70 of its title.)…Now that I’ve extended this essay, I’ll do so a little more.
 The also-great Red Smith, equally at home at a cuppy-racetrack or the baseball-sward, finished it all thus: “There were, of course, many others [memorable and favorites], not necessarily great.
 Indeed, there was a longish period when my rapport with some who were less than great made me nervous.
 Maybe I was stuck on bad ballplayers.
 I told myself not to worry.
 Some day there would be another Joe DiMaggio.”